nodeca/nodeca/docs/brainstorm/configs.md

 ### theme\_schemas

 Holds theme configuration.
-Second level of the section if theme id.
+Second level of the section is theme id.

-See [themes config specification][theme.specs] for details.
+See [themes config specification][themes] for details.

 *Example:*